-The Outreach and Assessment and Contact Service and remaining Family Centre budgets to remain with Social Services.
+The Outreach and Assessment and Contact Services and remaining Family Centre budgets to remain with Social Services.

-The Alloa Family Centre building to remain within Social Services for use as an Assessment and Contact Centre.
+The Alloa Family Centre building to remain within Social Services for continued use as a Family Centre delivering and supporting the range of parenting work and groups across all of Clackmannanshire whilst also remaining as a contact and assessment venue.